alexrobomind/fusionsc/README.md

 	void write_buffer(const_buffer_ref data);

 	// Finish writing to the stream
-	// This API must be called once the end of stream is reached
+	// This API must be called once the end of stream is reached.
 	// It may return some data.
-For example, a vector_writer returns/
+For example, a vector_writer returns
-	// the data written to the stream (in the form of an std::vector<byte>) auto flush();
+	// the data written to the stream (in the form of an std::vector<byte>). auto flush();
 }
 ```